 NY Attorney General Schneiderman Calls for Federal End to Same-Sex Marriage Bans in Hawaii & Nevada

-October 29, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+October 29, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 The Attorney General of New York joined a coalition of states in filing a brief before the U.S. Court of Appeals for the Ninth Circuit arguing that Hawaii and Nevada’s laws banning same-sex marriage are unconstitutional.